zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-315_840.md

       - Resonnance
     - Complexity Theory & Meso Science
   - TOPIC | Key Ingredients of Human Nature in 2023
+    - Radical Innovation
+      - OpenAI Python API Bootcamp: Learn to use AI, GPT3, and more!
     - Money --> Groundwork & 30,000 feet outlook
       - Investment --> Managed by `french/investment`
       - Groundwork